vaib-dev/Courses/6-computer-networks/6-basic-ip-networking.md

     204.17.5.192 255.255.255.224   host address range 193 to 222
     204.17.5.224 255.255.255.224   host address range 225 to 254

-### Sample Exercise
-Now that you have an understanding of subnetting, put this knowledge to use.
+**Sample Exercise**: Now that you have an understanding of subnetting, put this knowledge to use.
 In this example, you are given two address / mask combinations, written with the prefix/length notation, which have been assigned to two devices.
 Your task is to determine if these devices are on the same subnet or different subnets.
 You can use the address and mask of each device in order to determine to which subnet each address belongs.

 DeviceA: 172.16.17.30/20\
 DeviceB: 172.16.28.15/20\